How to get the right startup advisors on your company's advisory board?

 An IP assignment agreement may also be something to consider.
 Most advisor agreements are hastily assembled, but many experts argue for making yours as specific as possible to help establish expectations early.

 Most advisor relationships last one or more years—usually no longer than 4—based on what stage their help will be most useful to the company.
-They will often be subject to a vesting schedule.
+Equity awards given to startup advisors will often be subject to a vesting schedule.
 Product-centered advisors will be most helpful in the first two years as you establish product/market fit.

 While some companies choose to provide and paid advisory board positions with direct compensation on a per-meeting or per-event basis, most will choose to structure their advisor compensation as equity in the form of stock options or a stock grant.
 In the case that an advisor may be one of your initial investors, the additional agreement is still needed if they will receive additional shares.